in03/todo-haiku/Planning.md

 - [ ] Styling defaults.
 Why are scrollbars gross?
 Why are dropdowns gross?

 - [ ] Syllable validation could use a supabase serverless function?
 There's a Python ML project that does this with 95% accuracy.
 Not sure if overkill, but apparently syllables are hard.
 Otherwise try a library that's more robust than our simple approach.
 Or go heavy handed and literally use an LLM like Claude Haiku.

-If we do go with a more general approach, we may be able to implement real haiku ratings in the validation!
+- [ ] If we do go with a more general LLLM approach, we may be able to implement real haiku ratings in the validation!
 6/10.
 Not your best, but ok.

+- [ ] I think we go with general LLM.
+Let's use it to generate metadata based off the haikus:
+  Mood, critique, rating, etc. We can either structure metadata really well here, or use vector database to store memories against an ID for each task.
+Everytime an edit is made, the embedding would need updating.